New Beverly Cinema: Quentin Tarantino ownership

 In 2018, the New Beverly was closed for renovations from January 1 through December 1.
-On March 16, 2020, it closed following an order from Los Angeles mayor Eric Garcetti that all L.A. movie theaters must temporarily cease operations due to the COVID-19 pandemic.
+On March 16, 2020, the theater closed, following an order from Los Angeles mayor Eric Garcetti that all L.A. movie theaters must temporarily cease operations, due to the COVID-19 pandemic.
 On May 1, 2021, the New Beverly announced that they would be reopening on June 1.
+The theater reopened with a sold out screening of Once Upon a Time in Hollywood, although its seating capacity was temporary limited to half.
+The theater had also implemented several safety upgrades, including ultraviolet air purification and increased MERV air filtration, and introduced marked seating to aid with social distancing.

 Schedule and repertoire

 In addition to daily double (and, occasionally, triple) features, usually beginning at 7:30 p.m., midnight screenings are programmed on Fridays and Saturdays.
 "Kiddee Matinees" take place on weekend afternoons at 2:00 p.m., with a reduced admission price that includes a small popcorn.
-In 2017, the theater incorporated an "Afternoon Classics" series of matinees held on Wednesday afternoons, and 2019 saw the introduction of both "Monday Matinees" and horror-themed "Freaky Fridays" matinees.
 All features at the theater are usually preceded by a curated collection of vintage cartoons, shorts and trailers.

+In 2017, the theater incorporated an "Afternoon Classics" series of matinees held on Wednesday afternoons, and 2019 saw the introduction of both "Monday Matinees" and horror-themed "Freaky Fridays" matinees, all of which have been discontinued.